-Article is published within the framework of “Enlight” three-month analytical internship program.
+The article is published within the framework of “Enlight” three-month analytical internship program.

 General Education and COVID-19

-New environment, New Challenges and New Opportunities
+New environment, New Challenges, and New Opportunities

-General education during pandemic
+General education during the pandemic

 New environment, new challenges

-Summarizing above mentioned problems and challenges, we think that the impact of some problems (for example age-specific accounting, assessment process and etc.) on general education will greatly reduce if the mixed type of education will be invested, which will give the opportunity to combine online education with face-to-face, and also it will be possible to reduce the flow to schools.The main point of mixed education is the combination of traditional and online education during which a learner could lead his educational plan, determine the place, time and speed of course.
+Summarizing the above-mentioned problems and challenges, we believe that the negative impact of some problems (e.g., age peculiarities, assessment process, etc.) on general education will be greatly reduced if blended learning is applied, which will allow online education to be combined with face-to-face and will ease the flow to schools.The main point of blended education is the combination of traditional and online education during which a learner could manage the curriculum, determine the place, time, and speed of the course.

-New environment, new opportunities.
+New environment, new opportunities

 Author: Anahit Hovakimyan © All rights reserved.